ceramicnetwork/docs/docs/run/nodes/nodes.md

     Healthchecks can be run against the `HEALTHCHECK_PORT` (port `8011` by default) when `HEALTHCHECK_ENABLED` is `true`.

-Additionally when running IPFS separately from Ceramic, the IPFS API port must be accessible by the Ceramic node.
+Additionally, when running IPFS separately from Ceramic, the IPFS API port must be accessible by the Ceramic node.
 The default API port is `5011`.
 The IPFS node address will then be passed to Ceramic with a CLI flag `--ipfs-api <ipfs_api_url>`.

 ### **Join the peerlist**

-The `ipfs-daemon` package used by Ceramic has IPFS's node discovery mechanism, the Libp2p DHT, turned off by default.
-With node discovery turned off, we must manually create a connected network of peers by sharing known addresses and dialing them explicitly.
-The `ipfs-daemon` package handles this logic and requires that every node that wants to be in the network be in a "peerlist" which is maintained [here](https://github.com/ceramicnetwork/peerlist).

-Once you have fully configured your Ceramic node with this guide and have a way to persist its configuration and state, submit a pull request to the [Ceramic peerlist](https://github.com/ceramicnetwork/peerlist) with the persistent multiaddress of your IPFS node, the IP address for your Ceramic node, and a brief description of the data persistence setup for the multiaddress, Ceramic State Store, and IPFS Repo.
-When a pull request is submitted, it triggers a connectivity test to ensure the node can successfully connect to the network.
-If this fails, the 3Box Labs team will reach out to you directly to triage the issue.
-Make sure there are no firewalls blocking your instance and that your port is properly exposed.
-Once your pull request is merged, you will be connected to the Ceramic network and the [Ceramic Anchor Service](https://github.com/ceramicnetwork/ceramic-anchor-service).
+Once you have fully configured your Ceramic node with this guide and have a way to persist its configuration and state, submit a pull request to the [Ceramic peerlist](https://github.com/ceramicnetwork/peerlist) with the public, static *egress* IP address for your Ceramic node, and a brief description of the data persistence setup for the multiaddress, Ceramic State Store, and IPFS Repo.
+Once your pull request is reviewed, you will be connected to the Ceramic network and the [Ceramic Anchor Service](https://github.com/ceramicnetwork/ceramic-anchor-service).

 !!! warning ""

-    Mainnet nodes will not run immediately after start up until your IP address is added to the allow list for the anchor service hosted by 3Box Labs and your PR to the peerlist is merged.
+    Mainnet nodes will not run immediately after start up until your pull request is reviewed and your IP address is added to the allow list for the 3Box Labs hosted anchor service.

-Once you are on the peerlist, you should monitor your IPFS node and alert our team on Discord in the case of any planned or unexpected downtime.
-Please make your best effort to come back online within 24 hours.
-If we can not connect to your IPFS node for over 24 hours, we will remove it from the peerlist and you can resubmit your multiaddress in a new PR once your node becomes stable again.
-If the connectivity test in your PR to the peerlist fails and it is due to a node other than your own, we will update the peerlist and re-run the tests for you.

 ## **Observability**